 San Diego County Office of Education, San Diego, CA

 Gabriela has a Master of Arts in Education and School Counseling from Point Loma Nazarene University and a Master of Public Administration with an Emphasis in Criminology from San Diego State University.
-Gabriela is also an Adjunct Professor with Azusa Pacific University’s Department of School Counseling and Psychology.
+Gabriela is also an Adjunct Professor at Azusa Pacific University’s Department of School Counseling and Psychology.
 She consults with districts and agencies throughout the state as well as nationally through her private business, Saving Our Starfish.